 Reilly Mooney (NMU).
 Wild dogs of the Waterberg.
 The main supervisor is Jan Venter.

-2024 PhD students:
+2025 PhD students:

 Marie Lemerle.
 Brown hyenas and ecotourism.
 Co-supervised by Ingrid Wiesel.
+(Finished - will graduate in May).
+First publication here.

 Mmatsawela Ramahlo.
 Seasonal small mammal diversity, endocrine correlates, and diet in rodents across transformed and pristine ecosystems in the Magaliesberg.
 The main supervisor is Andre Ganswindt.
+(Finished - will graduate in May).

 Alexander Cooper (University of Stellenbosch).
 Mechanisms of co-existence between brown hyaena and spotted hyaena.
 The main supervisor is Alison Leslie at the University of Stellenbosch.